-Whether it’s just an overnight stay or a longer vacation, you may be worried about disrupting their routine, especially when it comes to sleeping.
+Whether it’s just an overnight stay or a longer holiday, you may be worried about disrupting their routine, especially when it comes to sleeping.

 But the good news is that travelling can actually help baby to sleep better.
 A change of scene can help break bad sleeping habits.
 Extra time outdoors, doing new things with mum, dad and family can make babies feel more tired than usual so they sleep more easily.

-Tips to help your baby sleep on vacation
+Tips to help your baby sleep on holiday

 Most babies tend to be lulled to sleep when they travel in a car, train or plane.
 They may nod off regularly on a long journey and sleep more than usual.
 That might mean they’re not as sleepy at their usual bedtime and you may struggle to get them to sleep.
 A different environment from what they’re used to at home may also be unsettling.